 - It helps shape the personality of a brand

 - It’s the future (and the present)

-- You can participate in the dialogue
+- You can participate in two-way conversations

 - Brand advocacy grows increasingly powerful